Coping with Grief

 Predeceased by his grandparents, parents, brothers, sisters, nieces, and nephews.
 Special thanks to the staff of Rockyview Hospital and Southwood Care Centre for the compassionate care provided to Glen while in their care.

-in memory of Glen Wolfleg, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Glen Wolfleg, please visit our floral store.